joblib/joblib/doc/parallel_numpy.rst

 .. note::

-  The following only applies with the default ``"multiprocessing"`` backend.
-If your code can release the GIL, then using ``backend="threading"`` is even more efficient.
+  The following only applies with the ``"loky"` and ``'multiprocessing'`` process-backends.
+If your code can release the GIL, then using a thread-based backend backend by passing ``prefer='threads'`` is even more efficient because it makes it possible to avoid the communication overhead of process-based parallelism.

+  Scientific Python libraries such as numpy, scipy, pandas and scikit-learn often release the GIL in performance critical code paths.
+  It is therefore advised to always measure the speed of thread-based parallelism and use it when the scalability is not limited by the GIL.

 Automated array to memmap conversion